 Beverly Hills Seismic Retrofit Program Milestones

 Properties subject to the Ordinance were identified and given tree level tier designations.
-A description of each of the associated milestone deadlines and each Tier is listed below.
+A description of each of the associated milestone deadlines and each Tier are listed below.
 Notices to comply have currently been distributed to property owners with Tier I and Tier II buildings and property owners will receive notices at a future date for the Tier III buildings.

 Buildings with 3+ stories